AndreasMadsen/my-setup/dtu-hpc-python3/README.md

 * Theano (with pydot, clBLAS, libgpuarray)
 * netCDF4

-### Note on login

-**Note the install part only works when using `hpc-fe.gbar.dtu.dk` as the `ssh` host!** ThinLinc and `login.gbar.dtu.dk` won’t work.
-This is because `k40sh` is needed to compile the OpenCL and CUDA parts.
-The SSH guide can be found here: http://gbar.dtu.dk/faq/53-ssh (just be sure to replace `login.gbar.dtu.dk` with `hpc-fe.gbar.dtu.dk`).

 ### Run setup script

 Type or copy this after connecting with SSH: